grove/triplestores/stardog/README.md

 vagrant ssh
 </pre>

-Load data into the triplestore:
+Add dataset_5m.ttl to the triplestore/stardog directory, and then load data into the triplestore:
 <pre>
 /vagrant/load_data.sh
 </pre>